ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 To use, you will have to make three trackers - one for each leg and one for hips.
 Using only leg trackers will not work in VRChat!

-This version uses the much more accurate AprilTag system and includes many improvements to make the system easier to use, such as a GUI interface and a more straight forward calibration.
+This version uses the much more accurate AprilTag system and includes many improvements to make the system easier to use, such as a GUI interface and a more straightforward  calibration.

 If you have any issues or encounter any bugs, feel free to open an issue on github or message me on discord: https://discord.gg/g2ctkXB4bb